setzler/DiDforBigData/README.md

 1. The implementation of the Borusyak, Jaravel, and Spiess (2022) approach in R package `didimputation`;
-2. The implementation of the baseline Callaway & Sant’Anna (2021) approach in R package `did` using `est_method = "dr"`;
+2. The implementation of the baseline Callaway & Sant’Anna (2021) approach in R package `did`;
-3. The implementation of the de Chaisemartin & D’Haultfoeuille (2020) approach in R package `DIDmultiplegt` using `brep=20`; and,
+3. The implementation of the de Chaisemartin & D’Haultfoeuille (2020) approach in R package `DIDmultiplegt` using 20 bootstrap draws for standard errors (`brep=20`); and,
 4. My R package `DiDforBigData`.

-Regarding Callaway & Sant’Anna (2021), there many options available in this package, so I compare three: the default, the estimation method `est_method = "reg"` (not shown below since it gives nearly identical results to the default), and the case in which boostrapping of standard errors is turned off `bstrap=F`.
+Regarding Callaway & Sant’Anna (2021), there are many options available in this package, so I compare three: the default; the estimation method `est_method = "reg"` (not shown below since it gives nearly identical results as the default); and the case in which standard errors are computed analytically rather than by bootstrap (`bstrap=F`).

 Below, I draw the simulated data 3 times per sample size, and apply each estimator.
 Results are presented for the median across those 3 draws.